allebb/sentora-sso-module/README.md

 ## Requirements

-This module will work on Sentora version 1.0.1+ and upwards.
+This module work on Sentora version 1.0.1+ and upwards.

 ## Installation